syncthing/syncthing/protocol/PROTOCOL.md

 verification.
 The reference implementation uses preshared certificate fingerprints (SHA-256) referred to as "Node IDs".

-There is no required order or synchronization among BEP messages - any message type may be sent at any time and the sender need not await a response to one message before sending another.
+There is no required order or synchronization among BEP messages (except for the requirements on Cluster Config messages below) - any message type may be sent at any time and the sender need not await a response to one message before sending another.
 Responses MUST however be sent in the same order as the requests are received.

 The underlying transport protocol MUST be TCP.